Please add keywords into the search field and adjust the filters to see relevant results.

 .

-Previously at C40, Jana coordinated the Deadline 2020 Programme, including strategic funder relationship around assisting cities with developing inclusive and resilient climate action plans compatible with the 1.5˚C goal of the Paris Agreement.
-She had also held roles in the C40 Regions and the Global Initiatives teams where she contributed to the delivery of major C40 events, including the past two C40 Mayors Summits, helped produce sectoral Good Practice Guides, assisted with C40 workshops, and strengthened engagement with Chinese cities and partners.
+Previously at C40, Jana helped build the new Business Planning & Reporting Department to streamline the organisation’s data frameworks and coordinated the Deadline 2020 Programme.
+She also managed strategic funding relationships and fundraising.
+She has held other roles in the Regions and Global Initiatives teams where she contributed to the delivery of major C40 events, including the past three C40 Mayors Summits, helped produce sectoral Good Practice Guides, assisted with C40 workshops, and strengthened engagement with Chinese cities and partners.

 Jana is a double MSc graduate from the London School of Economics and Sciences Po Paris, including a year at the University of California.
 Before joining C40, Jana worked at the Grantham Research Institute on Climate Change and the Environment, London, where she co-authored the 5th edition of the Global Climate Legislation Study.
-Jana is proficient in English, French, Spanish, Czech, Russian, and Slovak, and is currently improving her Mandarin Chinese, having held a Confucius Scholarship at Tsinghua University, Beijing.
+Jana is proficient in English, French, Mandarin, Spanish, Czech, Russian, and Slovak.

 Jane serves as Finance Assistant in C40’s Corporate Services team, supporting the accounts, payment processes and more.
 She is based in Cambridge, UK and previously served as a Finance Assistant at JDR Cables Ltd. Jane has 5 years experience working in Finance and prior to that, 2 years managing her own business.
 She plans to begin studying for her AAT accounting qualifications in 2023.